DevClubWebsite/Infra-Team/README.md

 ```

 ### GlobalStyles
-This component includes CSS that should be used inside app.css.
+This component includes CSS that should be used inside App.css.

 ---